MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter1_introduction.md

 # Introduction

-## Test
+## Background

-In recent years the number of cars on the road has been on a slow increase, due to more affordable ways in manufacturing them.
-With the increase of vehicles among the road car related incidents are on the rise also.
-According to a study done by the Road Safety Authority (RSA) they reported an 6\% increase in the number of people that died on Irish roads during the year of 2020.
+In recent years the number of cars on the road has been on a slow increase, due to more affordable ways of manufacturing them.
+With the increase of vehicles on the road car-related incidents are on the rise also.

+According to a study conducted by the RSA based in Ireland during the period of January - December 2020 there were a total of 137 fatal collisions which resulted in 148 on Irish roads.
+Which turns out to be a 6% increase of fatalities compared to provisional Garda data collected for the year of 2018 [@RSA_2021].

 Here is a simple figure.